 Is it a Buyers' Market or a Sellers' Market in Markham, IL?

 In order to determine if it is a Buyers' Market or a Sellers' Market we need to look at the absorption rate in Markham, IL.
 The absorption rate is calculated by determining how long the current inventory of homes on the market would take to sell based on the previous month's buying rate (how many homes were sold last month).
-On December 01, 2022 there were 68 current listings on the market in Markham.
-There were 0 homes sold in Markham during November 2022.
-That means as of December 01, 2022 there is an inventory of 68 months.
-That indicates that it is currently a Buyers' Market.
+On October 01, 2023 there were 80 current listings on the market in Markham.
+There were 15 homes sold in Markham during September 2023.
+That means as of October 01, 2023 there is an inventory of 5.33 months.
+That indicates that it is currently a Neutral or Balanced Market.

 Thank you for contacting Bowers Realty Group.
 One of our agents will respond to you shortly.